AnuragSakharkar/Major_Project/Proposal.md

 # Major Project Proposal

 ### Description
- - Explain what i'm going to build
+I'm going to build a game maybe a multiplayer FPS, in unity.

 ### Need to have list
-  - Minimum requirements
+  - Movement mechanics
+  - Shooting + damage + ammo
+  - Must look nice
+  - Have an offline mode w/bots

 ### Nice to have list
-  - More stuff on top
+  - Must look better than "nice"
+  - Have actual character customization (colors and stuff)